 The 38GL950G-B's large 38-inch screen provides an immersive gaming experience, and it's big enough to have multiple windows opened side by side for better multitasking.
 It's an uncommon resolution; the pixel density is about the same as a 34-inch, 3440 x 1440 screen.
 Do note that not all games support a 21:9 aspect ratio, so depending on the game, there might be black bars on the sides, or the image might be stretched to fit the screen.

 The 38GL950G has a few extra features.
 There's RGB lighting on the back on the monitor, which can be controlled either with the LG UltraGear Control Center software or using the on-screen menu.
 The on-screen menu only has a few preset lighting effects, so it's recommended to use the software for full customization options.
-There's a Picture-in-Picture and Picture-by-Picture mode that lets you display images from two sources at the same time, which can be useful for streamers or multitasking.
+There's Picture-in-Picture and Picture-by-Picture modes that let you display images from two sources at the same time, but you need to download LG's On Screen Control software to control them.
 You can also add a virtual crosshair for shooter games, an on-screen frame rate counter, and there's a 'reading' mode that suppresses blue light to help reduce eye strain.

 There's a joystick to navigate the main on-screen menu and a clickable wheel to control the monitor's RGB lighting.
 Both are located at the center of the screen, below the LG branding.